10 of the Best Brunch Destinations in London’s West End

 The newly refurbished restaurant offers a delicious range of brunch options – try the Carluccio’s Breakfast consisting of eggs, grilled smoky pancetta, sausage, sautéed mushrooms, tomato and toasted Italian bread or Carluccio’s Eggs Royale on toasted Italian bread.

 Is there really anything better than a long, lazy brunch?
-Based on traditional flavours and adapted to the local palate, LIMA Floral’s brunch menu stays true to the healthy aspects of Peruvian food.
+Based on traditional flavours and adapted to the local palate, Floral by LIMA's brunch menu stays true to the healthy aspects of Peruvian food.

 The Weekend Brunch starts at £29 for 6 courses or £44 for bottomless Prosecco, beer or Pisco Mary.